 Yield to put

-Yield to put is similar to yield to call, except in this case it is the investor who has the right to sell the bond back early.
-Again, when calculating this number the assumption is made that this right will be exercised.
+Yield to put is similar to yield to call, except in this case it’s the investor who has the right to sell the bond back early.
+Again, when calculating this number, the assumption is made that this right will be exercised.

 Yield to worst

-When bonds are callable, puttable, or have other such features it’s prudent to examine the yield to worst.
-This is the worst-case yield figure, short of the truly worst-case scenario of the bond issuer actually defaulting.
-It will be the lowest possible yield out of yield to maturity, yield to call or yield to put.
+When bonds are callable, puttable, or have other similar features, it’s a good idea to examine the yield to worst.
+This is the worst-case yield figure, so it would be the lowest possible yield out of yield to maturity, yield to call, or yield to put.